 - Boring bars are held in the tailstock for boring small holes ranging from 12 to 100 mm.

 - For boring larger hole diameters, boring bars are gripped by two clamp blocks and held in the tool post.

-- For precision boring or boring in odd size work that is supported on cross-slide, the bar is supported on centres and is made to revolve.
+- For precision boring or boring in size work that is supported on cross-slide, the bar is supported on centers and is made to revolve.

 8.3 Clearance for Boring Tool

-- In a boring tool, the tool cutting edge most have sufficient front clearance to clear the work.
+- In a boring tool, the tool’s cutting edge must have sufficient front clearance to clear the work.

 - To strengthen the tool point double clearance, primary and secondary, is provided.

-- The smaller be the hole diameter the larger should be the front clearance.
+- The smaller the hole diameter the larger should be the front clearance.

-- Larger clearance angle necessitates the reduction in rake angle in a boring tool.
+- A larger clearance angle necessitates a reduction in the rake angle in a boring tool.

 - The nose of the tool is straight or round according to the type of finish desired.